-And there's a reason the best OLED TV is going to be mighty tempting.
-Their characteristic deep blacks, profound contrast, and vibrant colours aren't matched by many - and certainly not be many that can do so much of everything, so well.
-Offering a level of quality that regular LED LCD TVs seemingly can't match, they’re beloved by movie lovers and gamers alike - a lot of them feature on our best gaming TV, best TV for PS5 and Xbox Series X, and best 120Hz 4K TV guides too.
+The best OLED TVs' deep blacks, profound contrast, and vibrant colours aren't matched by many - and certainly not be many that can do so much of everything, so well.
+Offering a level of quality that regular LED LCD TVs seemingly can't match, they’re beloved by movie lovers and gamers alike - a lot of them feature on our best gaming TV guide.

 Still need convincing?
 OLED handles motion better than LED LCD TVs too.
 Fast-moving action looks crisper, less smudgy, which makes for ultra-fine gaming detail.
 There are caveats though.
 Most significantly OLED can be prone to image retention, also known as burn-in.
 A static image left for hours on end can create a permanent shadow on the panel.
 Helpfully, makers of the best OLED TVs acknowledge this and employ a variety of countermeasures to make sure this doesn’t happen.
 Various techniques, including pixel rotation and screensavers, combat the issue.
 But it’s best not to tempt fate.